zedlopez/ifm/The Recipe Book.md

 		if the turn count is less than 10: say "You are still a novice, grasshopper.
 Allow your teacher to give you advice until such time as you are ready to go on alone."

-If we wish to change the wording of the default message ("[Your score has..."), we may want to use the Responses system.
+If we wish to change the wording of the default message (``[Your score has...``), we may want to use the Responses system.

 An especially insidious style of bug allows the player to type the same sequence of commands over and over, earning score endlessly for the same insight, and to avoid this it is usually safest to write source like: